apache/nuttx-apps/nshlib/README.txt

 o env

-  Show the current address environment.
+  Show the current name-value pairs in the environment.
 Example:

   nsh> env
   PATH=/bin